XoopsDocs/xmf-cookbook/en/book/recipes/loaddata.md

 INSERT INTO ranks VALUES (1, 'Just popping in', 0, 20, 0, 'ranks/rank3e632f95e81ca.gif');
 ```

-SQL INSERTS are a way to talk to the database, they are not a practical way work with data.
+SQL INSERTS are a way to talk to the database, they are not a good way work with data.
 There is no practical way to manipulate the data before inserting.
 The `queryFromFile()` function
 applies the prefix to the table names.
 Creating the SQL INSERTS requires removal of those prefixes,
 often a manual process.